or Something you should not see before you head to sleep

 A great scene to reference is in the beginning of the movie.
 A woman is running through an alien "forest" with a child but is soon assaulted by large blue hands.
 She keeps trying to run but is continuously buffets until letting go of the child she is lifted into the air and

-and you find out it was a group of Draag children "playing" and the woman they killed was Terrs mother.
+dropped, killing her.
+In which the camera pans outand you find out it was a group of Draag children "playing" and the woman they killed was Terrs mother.
 A disturbing and surreal scene it sets the mood and aesthetic of the film.

 Though with its strengths it has its great weaknesses in terms of pacing and voice acting.
 There are times in the movie where it is focused upon a scene of Terr dragging something and it lasting for a minute more then needed.
 Sure it works at times of tension and action but these drawn out scenes are a little too much at times.
 The voice acting can be hit and miss at times as most characters seem to show little emotions and often carried by the actual visuals.
 The sole exception is that the Draags for being so detached fits the voice acting and at times do show more emotion then their Om counterparts.